numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 - You can only register one listener.
 If you register a second listener it will throw an error.
 - `onSetLanguageTag` shouldn't be used on the server.

-## Getting a message in a specific language
+## Rendering a message in a specific language

 You can import a message in a specific language from `paraglide/messages/{lang}.js`.